 Can you get wind from cranberry juice?

-The juice of the cranberry in regular portions is healthy and safe however, excessive consumption may cause unpleasant negative side effects like stomach problems and diarrhea.
+The juice of cranberry in regular portions is healthy and safe however, excessive consumption may cause unpleasant negative side effects like stomach problems and diarrhea.
 Blood sugar levels rise.

 Is cranberry juice capable of causing stomach cramps?

 Most people are safe with cranberry extracts and cranberry juice.
 Some people may experience mild stomach discomfort and diarrhea due to drinking too much cranberry juice.

 In moderation, the consumption of Cranberry juice does not have any known side negative effects, however excessive consumption can cause constipation.

 How healthy is cranberry juice for your stomach?

 Cranberry juice is an antioxidant, specifically A-type proanthocyanidins that help to prevent the growth of Helicobacter Pylori, the scientific name for the bacterium responsible for stomach ulcers.
 The consumption of cranberry juice can assist in the prevention of infections caused by bacteria.